isteiakakis/number-theory-problem-set-5/README.md

 # where p1,...,pm are the powers of 2 terms of the exponent sum found above, p1>...>pm

 # Calculate the optimal congruent of each of the terms   base^p1, ..., base^pm
-# The optimal congruent is the one that is closer to zero than any other one
+# The optimal congruent is the congruent that is closer to zero than any other one

 # Find the congruent of base^p (where p is a power of 2) for every p up to the maximum exponent sum term